Key Takeaways:

-• Shares have historically outperformed all other assets classes over the long term.
+• Shares have historically outperformed all other asset classes over the long term.

 • Shares can provide long-term capital growth.